-Because the church has a mixed record on LGBT issues, there may be instances where individuals want to engage in discussion in the assembly area or after the parade.
+Because the church and other religious groups have mixed records on LGBTQ issues, there may be instances where individuals want to engage in discussion in the assembly area or after the parade.
 If you are willing to engage, it can be loving to listen and restate what you understand they have shared with you.
-It can be powerful to acknowledge the sins of religion and say that we are working to change that!
-If you do not feel comfortable engaging, you could consider a simple redirection: “I understand you feelings.
+It can also be powerful to acknowledge the sins of religious institutions and affirm that we are seeking change!
+If you do not feel comfortable engaging, you could consider a simple response and clarification: “I understand you feelings.
 I’m sorry for what the institution did.
-We are here to share a message of love and acceptance” Or your own loving words.
+We are here to share a message of love and acceptance.”
+Or choose your own respectful and loving words.